 30 Poems to Teach Using The Big Six

-That was the goal I had in mind while making this list: I wanted to find poems that were challenging and worth discussing in class, but also poems that could be tackled by students in one or two class periods.
+So, I sat down to tackle these issues on your behalf.
+I worked to find the most teachable poems I could: I wanted to find poems that were challenging and worth discussing in class, but also poems that could be tackled by students in one or two class periods.
 As a guide, I used The Big Six as my foundational analysis tool.
 If you’ve never used it, get on board!

 THE BIG SIX